nextpyp/pyp/docs/guide/milopyp.rst

 Option A: Manual cluster selection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This option only requires specifying a list of cluster numbers as displayed in the **Class Labels** panel, and can be done within ``nextPYP`` without running any external tools
+This option only requires specifying a list of cluster numbers as displayed in the **Class Labels** panel, and can be done within ``nextPYP`` without running any external tools (see Step 4 below)

 Option B: Interactive target selection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^